 Vietnam War Medallion

 The State of Kansas has authorized a medallion as a way to say "thank you" to the men and women who served during a very unpopular war.
 To qualify the veteran must have served on active duty between February 28, 1961 and May 7, 1975, been a legal resident of Kansas either when they entered service or were discharged, and received an honorable discharge.

-Visit the Kansas Department of Veterans Affairs website for more information on any of these programs.
+Visit the Kansas Commission on Veterans Affairs website for more information on any of these programs.